This page is designed to answer the following questions:

 A schedule should be set for regular care plan reviews for all service users, ensuring adequate time is set aside for this process and that all stakeholders are able to attend.

-All stakeholders should be given the opportunity to participate in the care review, particular the service user and their representatives (e.g. family/carers/advocate).
+All stakeholders should be given the opportunity to participate in the care review, particularly the service user and their representatives (e.g. family/carers/advocate).
 The service user should be consulted about who they would like to be involved in their review.

 Budgetary constraints will be a consideration in the care plan review process.
 You will be required to ensure that you organise your time efficiently and services do not go over budget.